unit-13-dev/blitz-commerce-app/blitz/Blitz Protocol - Complete Project Documentation.md

 ### **Workflow Builder (Current UI)**

 - A business owns exactly one workflow (`workflows` table enforces `UNIQUE (business_id)` in migration `20251107121000_workflow_constraints.sql`).
+- Workflows are automatically created when a user first accesses the workflows page via `ensureWorkflowForBusiness()`, which creates a default workflow with core nodes if one doesn't exist.
 - The canvas always boots with three non-removable core nodes:
-  - **GenAI Intent Layer** – cannot be deleted, contains OpenAI model configuration.
+  - **GenAI Intent Layer** – cannot be deleted, contains AI model configuration (Perplexity or Google Gemini).
+Supports model selection (`sonar-pro` for Perplexity, `gemini-pro`, `gemini-1.5-pro`, `gemini-1.5-flash` for Google).
+API keys are stored per workflow in the database (encrypted) and loaded dynamically.
+Temperature is fixed at 0.2 for consistent intent detection, and system prompt uses a default optimized for intent classification.
-  - **Router / Orchestrator** – cannot be deleted, mediates calls into modules and receives their results via a single connection port that all modules share.
+  - **Router / Orchestrator** – cannot be deleted, mediates calls into modules and receives their results via a single connection port (right side) that all modules connect to.
+Maps detected intents to specific module nodes.
   - **Response Formatter** – optional clean-up node that modules can connect to if they need to format payloads before hitting the UI.
 Modules emitting `MODULE_TO_FRONTEND` payloads wire into this node; it feeds back into the router which in turn delivers the UI instruction to the client.
+The Response Formatter supports three response types: `text` (simple text response), `structured` (JSON data), and `ui-component` (custom UI component with props).
+Modules connect their output to the Response Formatter, which then formats the data according to the configured response type before sending it to the frontend.
-- Additional modules (Order Tracking, Cancellation, FAQ, Refund) are added via a floating “+ Add Module” button (top-right).
-Each module can exist only once; once dropped, it disappears from the modal.
+- Additional modules (Order Tracking, Cancellation, FAQ, Refund) are added via a floating "+ Add Module" button (top-right with padding).
+Each module type can exist only once; once dropped, it disappears from the modal.
 - Connections are **manual**.
 Designers decide which edges exist (e.g., Router ↔ Tracking, Cancellation ↔ Refund).
 Selecting an edge and pressing Delete/Backspace removes that connection.
+- Node handles are positioned on the left (input) and right (output) sides of nodes, not top/bottom.
-- GenAI and Router nodes are marked `deletable: false` inside React Flow; if users attempt to delete them the canvas immediately restores the node.
+- GenAI, Router, and Response nodes are marked `deletable: false` inside React Flow; if users attempt to delete them the canvas immediately restores the node.
 - Every node/edge change (add/remove/reposition, module config edit) triggers an immediate POST to `/api/workflows`, ensuring Supabase always has the canonical workflow snapshot.
+- Node configurations (API keys, model settings, etc.) are stored separately in the `node_configurations` table with encrypted API keys.
+This allows each workflow to have its own AI provider configuration.
-- Module deletion is supported through the config panel’s “Remove module” button or Delete/Backspace on a selected module node.
+- Module deletion is supported through the config panel's "Delete Module" button or Delete/Backspace on a selected module node.
+Deleting a module also removes its configuration from the database.

 ```tsx
 // components/workflow/WorkflowCanvas.tsx (excerpt)